DavidWagemann/DysRegNetWeb/README.md

 ``` bash
 celery --app app:celery_broker worker --loglevel=INFO --concurrency=2
 ```
+For the background callback to work on long callback tasks, please use `python app = dash.get_app()` and `python @app.callback` when implementing new time consuming callbacks in dash.

 ### Test for production
 Run docker compose inside the repository folder